loda-lang/loda-lang.github.io/list4.markdown

 * [A208376](https://oeis.org/A208376) ([program](/edit/?oeis=208376)): Number of n X 5 0..1 arrays avoiding 0 0 0 and 1 1 1 horizontally and 0 0 1 and 1 0 1 vertically.
 * [A208377](https://oeis.org/A208377) ([program](/edit/?oeis=208377)): Number of n X 6 0..1 arrays avoiding 0 0 0 and 1 1 1 horizontally and 0 0 1 and 1 0 1 vertically.
 * [A208378](https://oeis.org/A208378) ([program](/edit/?oeis=208378)): Number of n X 7 0..1 arrays avoiding 0 0 0 and 1 1 1 horizontally and 0 0 1 and 1 0 1 vertically.
+* [A208387](https://oeis.org/A208387) ([program](/edit/?oeis=208387)): Number of nX3 0..2 arrays with new values 0..2 introduced in row major order and no element equal to more than two of its immediate leftward or upward or right-upward antidiagonal neighbors
 * [A208402](https://oeis.org/A208402) ([program](/edit/?oeis=208402)): Number of n X 2 0..3 arrays with new values 0..3 introduced in row major order and no element equal to more than two of its immediate leftward or upward or right-upward antidiagonal neighbors.
 * [A208428](https://oeis.org/A208428) ([program](/edit/?oeis=208428)): Number of n X 2 0..2 arrays with new values 0..2 introduced in row major order and no element equal to any knight-move neighbor (colorings ignoring permutations of colors).
 * [A208528](https://oeis.org/A208528) ([program](/edit/?oeis=208528)): Number of permutations of n>1 having exactly 3 points P on the boundary of their bounding square.